 There are some Christian training programs that provide the same yoga instruction but with a Christian world view.
 Yahweh Yoga and Yoga Faith are both Christian yoga training options approved for Yoga Alliance Accreditation meaning that you could work in settings that require such certification.

 Holy Yoga also provides certification from a Christian perspective but they are no longer accredited by the Yoga Alliance meaning that you may have difficulty finding gyms and studios to work in aside from teaching your own classes independently.

-You can also look for Yoga Faith and Holy Yoga trained teachers to help find a yoga instructor that shares your Christian beliefs.
+You can look for Yoga Faith and Holy Yoga trained teachers to help find a yoga instructor that shares your Christian beliefs.
 Christian Yoga Alliance also has a directory of Christian yoga instructors.

 Mark 7:15 “It’s not what goes into your body that defiles you; you are defiled by what comes from your heart.”
 You are not going to have an issue with yoga tempting you to Hinduism or New Age if you are already filled with the Holy Spirit and pursuing relationship with Him.